Get news on your third party political options below. And take a look at our Libertarian Party, Green Party, and Justice Party pages too!

 American (Know Nothing), American (1924), American (1969), American Populist, American Vegetarian Party, Anti-Masonic, Black Panther, Boston Tea, Citizens, Commonwealth Land, Constitutional Union, Democratic-Republican, Farmer–Labor, Federalist, Free Soil, Gold Democrats, Greenback, Independence (2007), Labor (1919), Labor (1996), Liberal Republican, Liberty, National Republican, National States’ Rights, National Union, Natural Law, New Alliance, Nullifier, Opposition, Populist (People’s), Progressive (1912), Progressive (1924), Progressive (1948), Raza Unida, Readjuster, Silver, Silver Republican, Socialist, Socialist Labor, States Rights (Dixiecrat), Union, U.S. Labor, Whig, Youth International

-The Real Opposition: A Discussion of Third Parties
+A Discussion on Third Parties

-According to Winger, four parties have the best election record outside the Democratic and Republican Party duopoly:
+Four parties have the best election record outside the Democratic and Republican Party duopoly: